 Many people confuse pull-down kitchen faucets with pull-out faucet models.
 They both achieve the goal of removing the spray attachment from the sink deck and making it part of the faucet spout, but they do it in different ways.

-Proponents of the pull-down kitchen faucet say the pulling-down motion is more ergonomic than the pulling-out motion.
+Additionally, proponents of the pull-down kitchen faucet say the pulling-down motion is more ergonomic than the pulling-out motion.
 Removing and using the pull-down spray head involves one natural motion.
 Using a pull-out faucet means many people will grasp the spray head and then shift their grip to operate it.
 For most people, that is probably a small consideration, but for someone with limited mobility, the pull-down version may make the most sense because it is easier to use.

 Choosing a Pull-Down Faucet